 Kalocsa is the “Paprika Capital” of Hungary and the character of the town is strongly influenced by colorful houses with hand-painted, bright floral patterns and the cathedral with its towers that can be seen even from a distance as they rise into the skies from the flat Hungarian plain.
 Visiting the Paprika Museum you’ll learn all there is to know about Hungary’s favorite spice.
-Continue your journey on the well-built cycle path along the flood protection dyke through the vast expanse of the puszta, and corn fields and orchards that stretch as far as the eye can see until you reach Solt, birthplace of the famous conductor Sir George Solti.
-Vecsey Castle and the library with some 34,000 books are especially worth seeing.
+Continue your journey on the well-built cycle path along the flood protection dyke through the vast expanse of the Puszta.
+On your way to Solt, the birthplace of the famous conductor Sir George Solti, white sandbanks along the Danube

 The Danube is framed by steep wooded hills as it flows through the picturesque, hilly landscape of the “Hungarian Wachau”.
 Set in the middle of the Danube, the delightful island of Szentendre radiates real puszta romance.
 As you continue your journey on idyllic cycle paths through picturesque villages you’ll be able to experience the Hungarian zest for life at first hand.
 The dome of the imposing basilica in Esztergom that sits high over the Danube can be seen from far and wide.
 Hungary’s largest church, with its Tuscan-style high altar and a side chapel with red marble walls is especially worth seeing.

 Day 12: Vienna (Bike excursion to Klosterneuburg, Danube Island,…)